This is Not a Sequel: Chapter 2

 “Yes we do,” she said, and hated the way her voice rose on the last word.
 “We did.”

-Ryder set the yogurt down beside the lattes like it belonged there.
-His hands stayed clean.
-He wiped his fingers on a paper towel anyway.
+Ryder set the yogurt down beside the lattes.
+Wiped his fingers on a paper towel.
 Slow.
 Deliberate.
 Like he was buying time.

 “No,” she said.
 “I saw it.”

 Ryder nodded once, too quick.
 A nod that meant nothing.
-A nod that meant he was already moving around her answer.
+A nod that was already moving around her answer.

 He slid one of the lattes toward her like it solved something.